-Caregiver at large Auckland rest-home tests positive for Covid, ward closed
+Caregiver at large Auckland rest home tests positive for Covid, ward closed

 By RNZ

-A ward at one of Auckland's largest rest-homes has been closed after a caregiver tested positive for Covid-19.
+A ward at one of Auckland's largest rest homes has been closed after a caregiver tested positive for Covid-19.

 The families of residents at the Ivan Ward Centre at Selwyn Village in Point Chevalier have been sent an email telling them that the caregiver is asymptomatic.